23david14/Ejemplo-PUll/README.md

-# Repositorio para paracticar git-Pull
+# Lo volvi a cambiar, awerbo
 Vamos a aprender a utilizar el comando pull